Fountain Square, Indianapolis: Demographics

 Because Fountain Square has not been delineated in past census counts, there are not any accurate population totals for the neighborhood.
 The neighborhood's population peaked at an estimated 27,242 in 1950; however, the population dropped dramatically since then, and current estimates have placed that number at around 9,839.

 Demographic data for the neighborhood reveals a 72 percent increase of average home values from $47,000 in 2000 to $81,000 in 2013.
 During that same time period, average rent prices have increased 82 percent, from $439 to $798.
 The number of residents with college education has also increased, although poverty rates also increased and average income has declined.
 Recently, Fountain Square has witnessed the effects of gentrification, as the average family income has increased 47 percent from 2010 to 2016.
 Accordingly, the neighborhood's property values have increased, and the number of young professionals moving into the neighborhood has continued to climb.

 Transportation

 Fountain Square played an important role in the history and development of the city's transportation.
 Historically, it was the last stop on Indianapolis's Virginia Avenue streetcar line.

 Today, Fountain Square is connected to IndyGo's bus rapid transit Red Line, which was opened in Summer 2019.
 Projected to carry 11,000 daily passengers, the Red Line is a 13.5 mi north–south transit line that connects the neighborhood with downtown and the Broad Ripple commercial district.
 The neighborhood is also connected to downtown by the Indianapolis Cultural Trail, which is a multi-use trail that was inaugurated in 2013.
 An Indiana University Public Policy Institute report on the Cultural Trail estimated a $1 billion increase in property values along the route.

-Attractions
+Sites

 Fountain Square is home to several notable landmarks and attractions: